-The qualifying new, transfer, or community college co-enrolled student must meet Oregon residency requirements as stipulated within OAR 580-010-0030 through 580-010-0045, which generally describes an Oregon resident as a person with a bona fide fixed and permanent physical presence established and maintained in Oregon of not less than 12 consecutive months immediately prior to the term of entry.
+The qualifying new, transfer, or community college co-enrolled student must meet Oregon residency requirements, which generally describes an Oregon resident as a person with a bona fide fixed and permanent physical presence established and maintained in Oregon of not less than 12 consecutive months immediately prior to the term of entry.

-Awards: The award may be granted for credit hours for courses that are offered at an eligible postsecondary institution.
+Awards: The award may be granted for credit hours for courses that are offered at an eligible post-secondary institution.
 The award does not cover other mandatory enrollment and course specific fees.
 The maximum waiver granted under this remission program shall be: